MarioLisbona/CA-T1A1-workbook/README.md

     if candidate_skill_entered == "c":
         break

-    #if the user input is not a listed skill, print an error message
+    #if the user input is not a listed skill, or the letters C, c, print an error message
     if not candidate_skill_entered in full_skill_set:
         print("\n==================================================================================================")
         print(f"\t{candidate_skill_entered} is not a valid selection!\n\tPlease try again")